In this post, we will discuss briefly on leave encashment, events under which you can encash leaves, and tax computation.

 - Tax implication on leave encashment

 What is leave encashment?

-During an employees’ service term, he/she can avail of various leaves like earned leave, casual leave, gazetted leave, etc. There are some leaves which an employee can carry forward to the succeeding year.
+During an employees’ service term, he / she is alloted various leaves like earned leave, casual leave, gazetted leave, etc. There are some leaves which an employee can carry forward to the succeeding year.
 Also, some leaves cannot be carried forward for the next year like casual leave, compensatory leave, etc.

-In case an employee does not avail the leaves allowed to him, he can encash these leaves and earn a salary for the number of days.
+In case an employee does not avail the leaves allowed to him, he can encash these leaves and earn an income for the said number of days.
 This policy of the number of leaves allowed to be taken and leave encash varies from employer to employer.